-Announcing the University of Pennsylvania Law Review’s Seventh Annual Public Interest Essay Competition
+Announcing the University of Pennsylvania Law Review Volume 172 Dorothy E. Roberts Public Interest Essay Competition

 The winning essay will be published in the University of Pennsylvania Law Review Online.
 The author will receive a $5,000 grant to support their related public interest work or the work of a non-profit organization or pro bono clinic.
 In addition, the author will receive a $1,000 cash prize.
 If the winning essay is co-authored, the authors will split this cash prize.

 Submissions must focus on a specific legal issue within the realm of public interest law, including any issue relating to social justice or advancing the general welfare and good of the public.
 In addition, the author must include a brief grant proposal for $5,000 to support public interest work related to the essay topic.
 Topics can be local, state, national, or international in breadth or impact.

 Deadline for Submission:

-The University of Pennsylvania Law Review is currently accepting submissions for its Seventh Annual Public Interest Essay Competition.
-The deadline for submission is February 1, 2022, via the online submission portal.
+The University of Pennsylvania Law Review is currently accepting submissions for its Ninth Annual Dorothy E. Roberts Public Interest Essay Competition.
+The deadline for submission is February 29, 2024, via the online submission portal.

 Essay and Grant Proposal Requirements:

 Essays must be submitted in PDF format and include footnote citations.
 Submissions must have a title and be no longer than 6,000 words, including footnotes.
 All submissions will be considered anonymously.
-Therefore, students must ensure that their essays do not contain any identifying information, such as name, class year, or institutional affiliation.
+Therefore, authors must ensure that their essays do not contain any identifying information, such as name or institutional affiliation.

 The grant proposal must be 500 words or less and request support for a non-profit organization, a pro bono clinic, or for the author’s own public interest work.
 The cause supported must relate to the essay topic and the best proposals will be designed to implement the novel legal thinking argued for in the essay.
 The proposal must include contact information for the primary recipient of the funds.
-If the author proposes to support a non-profit or clinic, he/she must also include a brief description of the organization’s activities and mission.
+If the author proposes to support a non-profit or clinic, the author must also include a brief description of the organization’s activities and mission.